Broderick Jones: 2025 season

 In the 2025 offseason, it was revealed Jones was to start the regular season as the team's starting left tackle.

 Jones faced criticism for his performances through the beginning of the season.
 In Week 1 against the New York Jets, Jones gave up three sacks on quarterback Aaron Rodgers.
-However, Jones would rebound and continue to improve, allowing only 3 sacks total from Week 2 to Week 10.
+However, he would rebound and continue to improve, allowing only 3 sacks total from Week 2 to Week 10.
+On November 29, 2025, Jones was placed on injured reserve after suffering a neck injury in Week 12 against the Chicago Bears.
+The next day, it was announced that he would miss the remainder of the season due to the injury.
+On April 30, 2026, the Steelers declined the fifth-year option of Jones' contract making him a free agent following the 2026 season.

+Dallas Cowboys

+2026 season

+On August 29, 2026, Jones, along with a 2027 fourth-round pick, was traded to the Dallas Cowboys in exchange for 2027 third- and sixth-round picks.

 Personal life

 Jones wears the number 77 in honor of former Georgia teammate Devin Willock, who died in a car crash in January 2023.